Saturday, August 8th

 All Star Baseball Game to Follow Brewers game and "Kids Run the Bases"

 Players and coaches will received their tickets from Department Headquarters.
 Additional tickets may be purchased for family and friends.
 Download the form for a fillable option.
+Children 12 and under eat free.
 Purchase deadline is July 24th.

 The All-Star Game is free to attend.
 You may arrive before the end of the Brewer’s game in order to avoid traffic congestion (approximately 3:30 should be sufficient.)
 However, no entrance into the park will be allowed until the game is done and many of the guests have left.
 They are expecting a full stadium, so early parking may be limited.